 Truth be told, we didn’t know anything about this area.
 Yet since the name of the lake matched the name of one of the most scenic drives in Colorado, the Bear Lake Road, it let us assume that the place was worth visiting.

-The most sought-after attraction along the Bear Lake Road, Bear Lake is popular with photographers, hikers, and travelers from all walks of life.
+The most sought-after attraction along the Bear Lake Corridor Road, Bear Lake is popular with photographers, hikers, and travelers of all walks of life.
 Spanning approximately 10 acres, the subalpine lake, however, is not the largest landmark in the area.
-Yet it doesn’t prevent it from heroically braving hight altitude.
+Yet it still heroically braves hight altitude like most natural attractions in the region.
 At nearly 9,475 feet above sea level, Bear Lake is one of the highest lakes to visit in Rocky Mountain National Park.

 But none of these numbers entice the park’s guests in the first place.
 Astonishing views of Hallett Peak (12,713 feet) and Longs Peak (14,259 feet), however, do.
 The famous giants, reflecting off the lake, often steal the show and showcase the area in the best light possible.